MegamanXD/NetworkFullModel/README.md

 _ NAT to convert Private IPs to Public IPs for normal Internet Access

-_ Accurate IP assignment for all devices so that all devices can connect to the Internet
+_ Accurate IP assignment for all devices so that they can connect to the Internet

 _ The use of Multiuser to allow the floors to communicate among each other